-Note: The TTUHSC El Paso Code of Professional and Academic conduct can be found in its entirety on the TTUHSC El Paso Office of Student Services website at:
+Note: The TTUHSC EI Paso Code of Professional and Academic conduct can be found in its entirety on the TTUHSC EI Paso Office of Student Services website at:

+http://elpaso.ttuhsc.edu/studentservices/\documents/TTUHSCEP-Institutional-Handbook.pdf

-http://elpaso.ttuhsc.edu/studentservices/documents/TTUHSCEP-Institutional-Handbook.pdf All PLFSOM students should read and be familiar with the contents.
+All PLFSOM students are required to read and be familiar with the contents.

-7. Academic Misconduct
+1. Academic Misconduct